-Being responsive to the diverse communities we serve, our mission at MCC is to be an accessible, student-centered, comprehensive community college that promotes and fosters the intellectual, cultural, and economic vibrancy of our region.
+We are a dynamic, student-centered and accessible community college that promotes and fosters the intellectual, cultural and economic vibrancy of our region.

 Values Statement

 We firmly believe that certain fundamental values characterize who we are and guide us in the accomplishment of our mission and goals.
 As a college community we value: